wekan/wekan/SECURITY.md

 - Email spoofing, SPF, DMARC & DKIM.
 Wekan does not include email server.

 Wekan is Open Source with MIT license, and free to use also for commercial use.
-We welcome all fixes to improve security by email to security (at) wekan.team .
+We welcome all fixes to improve security by email to security@wekan.fi

 ## Bonus Points